Claiming Compensation for an Industrial Disease

 A painful inflammation of the tendons in the arm and hand, usually caused by repeated small movements

-Painfully inflamed skin which has been exposed to dangerous substances
+Painfully inflamed skin which has been exposed to dangerous substances or chemicals

 Bronchitis and Emphysema